aljazerzen/articles/prql-2/functional-database.md

 arg3 | my_function arg1 arg2
 ```

 This is especially useful for chaining function calls.
-If we declare `div`, `floor` and `mul` as common artithmetic functions, the function call syntax really starts to make sense:
+If we declare `div`, `floor` and `mul` as common arithmetic functions, the function call syntax really starts to make sense:

 ```
 12 | div 5 | floor | mul 5